tokamak-network/ton-staking-v2/docs/developer-guide/contracts/SeigManager.md

 # To stop issuing seigniorage to a specific L2 operator,
 - The onlySeigniorageCommittee can stop issuing seigniorage to specific L2 operators.
   - Related functions
-    - rejectCandidateAddOn(address rollupConfig)
+    - Layer2Manager.rejectCandidateAddOn(address rollupConfig)

 # To resume issuing seigniorage to a specific L2 operator,
 - The onlySeigniorageCommittee can resume issuing seigniorage to specific L2 operators.
   - Related functions
-    - restoreCandidateAddOn(address rollupConfig, bool rejectedL2Deposit)
+    - Layer2Manager.restoreCandidateAddOn(address rollupConfig, bool rejectedL2Deposit)